4 Home Building Trends Pacing The Market In 2021 | Boca Real Estate

 Specialized Office Space

 With the pandemic, work from home became a once-in-a-while event to take on a slow Friday to a distinct way of life.
 One day soon, we expect PBS will dedicate an episode of their prestigious “American Experience” to the move from office to home.
 If you, too, have been touched by this tectonic shift in earning a living, you may be tired of staking out the sofa or the kitchen table to take Zoom calls between meals or fits of frenzy from your four-year-old.
-Homebuilders have taken note and an addition of an extra 80sq. ft in a living room to lavish ensuites have been repurposed in newbuilds to accommodate the new work from home lifestyle.
+Homebuilders have taken note and an addition of an extra 80sq. ft in a living room to lavish ensuites have been repurposed in newbuilds to accommodate the new work-from-home lifestyle.

 Outdoor Movie Theaters

 Even with this being a sellers’ market, homebuilders can’t simply rest on their laurels.
-With movie theaters on the brink of bankruptcy and the home theater being a bit blasé, more and more existing homeowners have begun to outfit their backyard with outdoor theaters to compensate for the loss of public life and to socialize safely with their friends and family.
+With movie theaters on the brink of bankruptcy and the home theater being a bit blasé, more and more existing homeowners have begun to outfit their backyards with outdoor theaters to compensate for the loss of public life and to socialize safely with their friends and family.
 While the country has begun to reopen, homeowners remain attached to their (fairly epic) outdoor theater set-ups.
 We’ve seen inflatable outdoor theaters and massive builds that can rival the jumbotron at Citi Field.
 The public has spoken and, with prices dropping year over year, we can imagine a day where an outdoor theater becomes the norm for the middle American family.

 It’s no coincidence that as more and more millennials purchase homes that the demand for sustainable or repurposed materials has increased.
 And who doesn’t enjoy the simple charm of a refinished hardwood floor that once held up a 19th-century granary?
 With a wary eye towards rising energy costs and lumber, more and more homebuilders are looking for sustainable alternatives that cost them less and save the future homeowner more over the life of the home.